Mitotane: Pharmacodynamics

 Mitotane is an inhibitor of the adrenal cortex.
 It acts as an inhibitor of cholesterol side-chain cleavage enzyme (P450scc, CYP11A1), and also of 11β-hydroxylase (CYP11B1), 18-hydroxylase (aldosterone synthase, CYP11B2), and 3β-hydroxysteroid dehydrogenase (3β-HSD) to a lesser extent.
 In addition, mitotane has direct and selective cytotoxic effects on the adrenal cortex, via an unknown mechanism, and thereby induces permanent adrenal atrophy similarly to DDD.
+Mitotane has also been reported to interact with tubulin and inhibit its polymerization.

 Chemistry

 Analogues of mitotane include aminoglutethimide, amphenone B, and metyrapone.

 History

 Mitotane was introduced in 1960 for the treatment of adrenocortical carcinoma.

 Society and culture

 Generic names

-Mitotane is the generic name of the drug and its INN, USAN, BAN, and JAN.
+Mitotane is the generic name of the medication and its INN, USAN, BAN, and JAN.

 Brand names

-Mitotane has been sold under the brand name Lysodren.
+Mitotane is sold under the brand name Lysodren.

 Veterinary use

 Mitotane is also used to treat Cushing's disease (pituitary-dependent Cushing's syndrome) in dogs.
 The medication is used in the controlled destruction of adrenal tissue, leading to a decrease in cortisol production.